header-banner-yoghurt_low_fat._lowerjpg_.jpg

 However, not all fats are equally good for you.
 You’ve probably heard of trans fats, and know that it’s better to stay away from them.
 Instead, consume more of the healthy unsaturated fats which can be found in nuts, seeds and olive oil, all of which can help your body absorb crucial nutrients that contribute to overall health.
 These unsaturated fats can be beneficial even on a low-fat diet.

-So not all fats are bad.
-In fact, some studies observed that people who eat full-fat dairy products tend to be just as healthy or even healthier than those who go for the low-fat products.4
+So, not all fats are bad.
+In fact, some studies observed that people who eat full-fat dairy products tend to be just as healthy or even healthier than those who go for low-fat products.4

 Why and how are manufacturers making low-fat yoghurt?

 Different manufacturers have different reasons.
 Some might use “low-fat” purely as a marketing tool, while others might see it as genuine health innovation.
-For example, the rise in people suffering from being overweight or obese has increased health concerns.
-This, in turn, has led to the need to develop low-fat food products.
+Either way, removing fat from a product has an inevitable impact on the flavour.
+So food companies have to compensate for that fat reduction.
+Let's take the example of yoghurt.

 Flavour

-Yoghurt has the same percentage of fat as the milk used to make it.
-This means that the traditional whole milk yoghurt is higher in fat than yoghurt made with skim or low-fat milk.
+Yoghurt has the same fat percentage as the milk used to make it.
+This means that traditional whole milk yoghurt is higher in fat than yoghurt made with skim or low-fat milk.
 On the one hand, the choice of milk is how manufacturers reduce fat grams in yoghurt.7 On the other hand, fat plays an important part in the tastefulness of food.
-Plain yoghurt has a rich taste to it whereas yoghurt made with low-fat milk will get a rather unpleasant taste.
+Plain yoghurt has a rich taste to it, whereas yoghurt made with low-fat milk can have a rather unpleasant taste.

 Fat & Flavour Replacements

-To make up for the lack of flavor by the elimination of fats, manufacturers use different ingredients (like fruit, corn syrup, artificial sweeteners etc.) to improve the tastefulness.8 As you know, high sugar products are not really healthy.
-Moreover, to increase yoghurt’s shelf life and to make it look more delicious, preservatives and food colourings are often added.
+To make up for the lack of flavour by the elimination of fats, manufacturers use different ingredients (like fruit, corn syrup, artificial sweeteners etc.) to improve the tastefulness.8 As you probably know, high-sugar products are not healthy.
+Moreover, preservatives and food colourings are often added to increase yoghurt's shelf life and make it look more delicious.
 To improve the texture of low-fat yoghurt, manufacturers also add thickeners like gelatin, gum, or starch.9

 What about the nutritional value?

-But yoghurts aren’t just fat, they also contain other nutrients such as calcium.
-Some studies say that by using low-fat or skim milk to produce low-fat yoghurt, the amount of calcium and protein will be reduced as well.10 Others say that calcium is found in the liquid part of the milk, which means that calcium isn’t removed along with the fat.
+But yoghurts aren’t just fat; they also contain other nutrients, such as calcium.
+Some studies say that by using low-fat or skim milk to produce low-fat yoghurt, the amount of calcium and protein will also be reduced.10 Others say that calcium is found in the liquid part of the milk, which means that calcium isn’t removed along with the fat.
 Therefore, reduced-fat dairy products provide just as much calcium as regular products.11

 The bottom line

 While many researchers are still studying the full-fat dairy paradox, we know that fats give food products its flavour and texture.
-So by removing fats manufacturers are burdened with the challenge to create high-quality reduced-fat food products.
-In the end, more sugar and sweeteners are added to the product to make up for the taste (even though the calorie amount in the end-product may be lower than the full-fat alternative!).
+So, by removing fats, manufacturers are burdened with the challenge of creating high-quality, reduced-fat food products.
+In the end, more sugar and sweeteners are added to the product to compensate for the taste (even though the calorie amount in the end product may be lower than the full-fat alternative!).
 But don’t forget, even if you follow a low-fat diet, your body still needs fats, and fats in yoghurt can be good for you.
-You may want to consider removing fats from your diet elsewhere if you feel like you need to reduce your fat intake, like by eating more foods that are naturally low in fat.
+You may want to consider removing fats from your diet elsewhere if you want to reduce your fat intake, like by eating more foods that are naturally low in fat.

 Related articles